 As a school, we value and celebrate the diverse heritages of everybody at Horsted School.
 Alongside this, we value and celebrate being part of Britain.
 In general terms, this means that we celebrate traditions and customs throughout the course of the year; for example, Harvest Festival during the autumn term, the Christingle and Nativity productions at Christmas and Easter celebrations in March/April.
 We raise money and awareness for British charities and organisations like Anti-Bullying week, Children’s Mental Health week, Red Nose Day etc.

 Furthermore, children learn about being part of Britain from different perspectives.
-Two specific examples of when we teach about being part of Britain are:
+Across our curriculum, children learn about Britain through many avenues, including: